Employment at NATO International Staff

 The test may be either selective, meaning that only the candidates with the best test results will be invited to return for interview, or followed immediately by an interview (usually on the following day).

 The written test can vary in duration from 1 to 3 hours, depending upon the post.
 While, for obvious reasons, we cannot give details of the contents of the test, we can tell you that the questions will be relevant to the functions of the post for which you are applying.
-Candidates are usually required to demonstrate their knowledge of both official NATO languages (English and French) during the written test as well as at interview.
-A personal computer (without spellcheck or thesaurus) is usually placed at your disposal for the written test.
+Candidates are usually required to demonstrate their knowledge of both official NATO languages (English and French) during the written test as well as at the interview.
+A personal computer is usually placed at your disposal for the written test.
 You will not be allowed to take away with you a copy of the questions, or of your answers.

 The language test consists of a one-hour multiple choice computer-based test which assesses a candidate’s knowledge of one of the two official languages of NATO (English/French), assigning scores ranging from level 0 (complete beginner) to level 5 (bilingual).